 - Competitive features: High loan ceiling up to $17,500

-Compared to other buy now, pay later apps, Affirm is best-suited for financing bigger purchases over a longer term.
+Compared to other apps, Affirm is best-suited for financing larger purchases over a longer term.

 Another thing I like about Affirm is its massive selection of vendors.
 Amazon and Walmart are there, but also Tire Rack and Motorola.

 Affirm doesn’t report to all three credit bureaus but they do report to Experian for some loans.